Lucy Crown: Plot summary

-Critical Reception
+Critical reception

 A number of critics felt that the novel was not up to the standard of Shaw's past work.
 Among their objections were that the plot was less than credible, the characters underdeveloped and the subject matter mundane compared with the social issues Shaw had treated in his earlier writing.
+Literary critic James R. Giles offers this critique:

 Also coloring the critics' assessment was the growing perception that Shaw had chosen to sacrifice literary acclaim for commercial success, and had retreated from the idealistic left-wing sentiments expressed in his earliest work.
-Fueling this concern, prior to publication Shaw was able to sell the film rights to the novel for $400,000, a payment perceived as very high at that time.
+Fueling this concern, prior to publication Shaw was paid $400,000 for the screen rights while the novel was still in a pre-published manuscript by Hecht-Lancaster Productions.
+In addition, he was a percentage of the profits on the film.
+Burt Lancaster was designated to play the role of Oliver Crown.

-The Saturday Review noted that the novel tackles moral dilemmas such as whether an intelligent woman should allow herself to be stifled by her husband; whether adultery is a form of rebellion; and whether a child should be forced to bear the full price of a parent's infidelity.
+Critic James Kelly in the Saturday Review noted that the novel tackles moral dilemmas such as whether an intelligent woman should allow herself to be stifled by her husband; whether adultery is a form of rebellion; and whether a child should be forced to bear the full price of a parent's infidelity.
 Kirkus Reviews found the novel bleak but praised Shaw for his storytelling talent.